UCL-CCS/EasyVVUQ/docs/dask_tutorial.rst

     cooling_model.py cooling_in.json"), client)

-At this stage the computation will block until the requested resources are allocated and all the comptutations are completed.
+At this stage the computation will block until the requested resources are allocated and all the computations are completed.